 We compete with other executive recruitment firms for qualified and experienced consultants.
 Attracting and retaining consultants in our industry is particularly important because, generally, a small number of consultants have primary responsibility for a client relationship.
 Because client responsibility is so concentrated, the loss of key consultants may lead to the loss of client relationships.
-In 2011, for example, our top three executive search consultants had primary responsibility for generating business equal to approximately 7% of our net revenues.
+In 2011, for example, our top three executive search consultants had primary responsibility for generating business equal to approximately 3% of our net revenues, and our top ten executive search consultants had primary responsibility for generating business equal to approximately 7% of our net revenues.
 This risk is heightened due to the general portability of a consultant's business.
 Any decrease in the quality of our reputation, reduction in our compensation levels relative to our peers or restructuring of our compensation program, whether as a result of insufficient revenue, a decline in the market price of our common stock or for any other reason, could impair our ability to retain existing consultants or attract additional qualified consultants with the requisite experience, skills and established client relationships.
 Our failure to retain our most productive consultants or maintain the quality of service to which our clients are accustomed and the ability of a departing consultant to move business to his or her new employer could result in a loss of clients, which could in turn cause our fee revenue to decline and our business to be harmed.
 We may also lose clients if the departing executive search consultant has widespread name recognition or a reputation as a specialist in executing searches in a specific industry or management function.
 Although our employment contracts prohibit former executive search consultants from soliciting any of our employees for a period of one year, we may lose additional executive search consultants if they choose to join the departing executive search consultant at another executive search firm.
 If we fail to limit departing executive search consultants from moving business or recruiting our executive search consultants to a competitor, our business, financial condition and results of operations could be adversely affected.